acocciolo/fixityberry/README.md

 Overview
 --------

 FixityBerry is software that runs on a Raspberry Pi computer that runs fixity scans on all hard drives connected via USB.
 The Pi is able to read a wide variety of drive formats because packages are available for Linux for doing this.
-It sends an email once scanning is complete, and shutdown the device.
-The Raspberry Pi—with connected hard drives—can be connected to a power timer that automatically runs the scans weekly.
+It sends an email once scanning is complete, and shuts down the device.
+The Raspberry Pi—with connected hard drives—can be connected to a power timer that automatically runs the apparatus weekly.

 Setting up Fixity Berry
 -----------------------